 - Uncheck “Show TP/SL Inputs In %.”

-OK, so this is the basic settings in order to use the simulator.
+OK, so these are the basic settings in order to use the simulator.
 Now let me show you exactly how to use it in conjunction with the PowerX Optimizer.
 Now you are ready to place orders

-One of the stocks the PXO pulled up was PLUG so let’s use it as an example so that you know how to do this.
+One of the companies the PXO pulled up was PLUG so let’s use it as an example so that you know how to do this.

 Now here is how to use TradingView’s paper trading simulator in conjunction with PowerX Optimizer.
-So on the right-hand side of the trading tab labeled “Data Window,” we see exactly how many stocks we want to trade, when we want to enter, and when we want to exit.
+So on the right-hand side of the trading tab labeled “Data Window,” we see exactly how many stocks we are trading when we want to enter, and when we want to exit.

 Now let’s pull up PLUG in TradingView side-by-side with The PowerX Optimizer software.
 So as you can see, now we have to fill in the quantity and where exactly we want to enter.

 And according to PowerX Optimizer, we want to buy, but we don’t want to buy it at the market price, we want to buy it when it goes up to $18.89, which is our desired price, and this is the exact price that PowerX Optimizer tells us here.

 Now, the quantity we talked about it, 55, super easy.
 And then we can also specify our profit target and our stop loss.